KPBN-LD: History

 By 1999, WBBR (now WBRL) signed on as a cable-only station, taking the WB affiliation, and channel 11 changed its call letters to KTTE, serving as an independent station on March 31 of that year that focused on local and sports programming.
 At this time, KTTE secured a spot on TCI's cable lineup; however, the station struggled to stay on the air, as the owners faced eviction in August 2000.
-After returning to the air for a brief period of time, the station signed off for good on December 27, 2000 after a conflict emerged between the station's owner, Dave Loflin of Gulf Atlantic, and station manager Upfront Partnership, owned by Tony Perkins and Bob Courtney.
-On January 12, 2002, KPBN signed on channel 11, carrying a sports-centered programming lineup with some America One programming.
+After returning to the air for a brief period of time, the station signed off for good on December 27, 2000, after a conflict emerged between the station's owner, Dave Loflin of Gulf Atlantic, and station manager Upfront Partnership, owned by Tony Perkins and Bob Courtney.
+On January 12, 2002, KPBN-LP signed on channel 11, carrying a sports-centered programming lineup with some America One programming.
 The station chose not to renew its America One affiliation once the network merged with YouToo TV.

-Beginning in 2017, KPBN dropped its Untamed Sports TV affiliation and now only broadcast programming from The Pursuit Channel outside of local programming.
+In 2017, KPBN dropped its Untamed Sports TV affiliation and now only broadcast programming from The Pursuit Channel outside of local programming.
 That same year, the station became Jimmy Swaggart's Sonlife TV network flagship station with sports programming moving to the second subchannel.
 Pelican Sports was added to KPBN's second subchannel, and Light TV was added to the fourth subchannel on January 1, 2018.

-KPBN-HD is now available on Cox Communications channel 1013, they are also working on their digital signal located on channel 14.

-Programming

-KPBN airs Louisiana-based programming and sports coverage, plus national programming and sports of interest to Louisiana residents.
-Daily programming includes This Week in Louisiana Agriculture and LSU Athletics.

-Digital channels
+Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: